Dark Matter annihilation energy output and its effects on the high-z IGM: The DM Clustering

-We use a different algorithm and account only for the adiabatic compression due to the formation of a point mass (i.e., a SMBH) in the center of the potential well.
-We implement this algorithm as described in \cite{NatarajanCrotonBertone}.
+{ In computing the adiabatically compressed density profile, different authors have considered different algorithms (e.g., \cite{Blumenthal}; \citep{Young}; \citep{SellwoodAndMcGaugh})}. { We consider the prescription given by \cite{NatarajanCrotonBertone}, that accounts} only for the adiabatic contraction due to the formation of a point mass (i.e., a SMBH) in the center of the potential well.

 This algorithm assumes that the density profile is of the initial NFW form up to the radius of gravitational influence of the SMBH (defined as the radius up to which it is the main contributor to the contained mass), and that within this radius, the density profile is described by a power-law with a different (steeper) exponent.
 It also assumes (like the Blumenthal algorithm), that the original orbits of DM particles in the NFW profile were circular.